-We mainly run float trips during steelhead and smallmouth season, or when clients have mobility issues, or when floating is the only option due to high water levels.
-We have two well-equipped drift boats (one is a custom 14' StealthCraft Ransom).
-Spring steelhead and smallmouth seasons tend to give us more opportunity to float due to higher, seasonal flows and the opportunity to get into very remote stretches of river.
+Float trips are best for steelhead and smallmouth season, or when clients have mobility issues, or when floating is the only option due to high water levels.
+We have two well-equipped drift boats.
+Spring steelhead and smallmouth seasons tend to give us more opportunity to float due to higher, seasonal flows and the opportunity to get into very remote stretches of rivers.
 Float trips help us access water that can't be reached on foot and it gives us the ability to fish when water is running really high.
-That said, we can and do run float trips for trout, but we tend to use the boat more as transportation between spots which we then get out and fish (it's not like the Manistee River or a big western river where you're continuously drifting and fishing).
+We can and do run float trips for trout, getting back into remote stretches of river best fished with streamers or by mousing at night.

 Regardless, whether doing a float or a walk & wade, your safety and comfort level are our #1 priority.
 Please contact us and we can discuss options to make sure you have the best possible day on the water.

 - A great rod/reel outfit by Sage, Redington, or Orvis.

 - All the flies and terminal tackle you'll need on your outing.

 - A delicious, streamside lunch will be provided on all full-day trips.

 - Snacks and drinks will be provided with all trips.

 - If needed we can provide boots and waders if doing a walk & wade trip.